(480) 409-7703 Contact

 Get back to doing what you love

-The Pain Experts of Arizona, serving Gilbert and Chandler, are dedicated to improving the quality of life for patients and their families.
+The Pain Experts of Arizona, serving Gilbert, Chandler, and all of Arizona, are dedicated to improving the quality of life for patients and their families.
 Our founder, Dr. Ahdev Kuppusamy, is a double board-certified anesthesiologist and interventional pain specialist whose career mission is to help restore you to living the life you love.
 The Pain Experts of Arizona warmly invite you to schedule a consultation to develop a comprehensive treatment program toward a pain-free life.